chef/automate/components/automate-chef-io/content/docs/client-runs.md

 toc = true
 +++

+## Overview

-The _Client Runs_ page shows all nodes connected to Chef Automate, either directly or via a Chef Server proxy.
+The _Client Runs_ page shows all nodes connected to Chef Automate, either directly or via a Chef Infra Server proxy.
 Nodes appear in this view after a Chef Client run has executed.

 ## Chef Client Run Status Overview